Wolfyxon/CobaiLang/README.md

 # MorskaLang
 > [!NOTE]
-> This project is on a experimental stage.
-It may not be completed anytime soon (if ever).
+> This project is in a very early experimental stage.
+It won't be completed anytime soon (if ever).

 Morska is a high level statically typed object oriented programming language that aims for simplicity and strong typing.